Matix-Media/PickleViewer/versions/0.7.6/README.md

 ## Version 0.7.6

 ### What's new?
-- Bug fixes (crash by opening invalid files with no text)
+- Bug fixes (crash when opening invalid files with no text)

 ### Bugs:
 Of curse there are a few bugs in the version 0.7.5